 One of the characteristics of plague outbreaks is their capacity to "disappear" for a number of years and then suddenly resurface and cause a further outbreak.
 In India, an outbreak of pneumonic plague erupted in 1994, although it was thought until then that the disease had been eradicated nearly 30 years earlier.
 Almost at the same time, 128 cases of bubonic plague were reported in Mozambique following more than 15 years' absence; these cases spread to neighboring Zimbabwe and Malawi.
 An outbreak occurred almost simultaneously in Peru, with 1,031 cases, in 1993-1994.
 Although closely spaced in time, there was probably no epidemiological link between the Asian, American and African outbreaks.
 In 1997, cases of plague in humans occurred in Jordan, following nearly 80 years' absence.
 Plague also reappeared in the Oran region of Algeria in 2003, following 50 years without an outbreak.
 An outbreak of pneumonic plague also occurred in a diamond mine in the Democratic Republic of Congo in December 2004, and a larger scale outbreak occurred in the same country in 2006.

 Human cases of plague occurred in Afghanistan in 2007 whereas no cases had ever been reported there previously.
 More recently, plague re-emerged in Libya in 2009 after a gap of 25 years, and in Kyrgyzstan and Russia in 2013 after a gap of 30 and 34 years, respectively.
 Similarly, in 2016 a plague outbreak hit South-East Madagascar, in a region where no cases had been reported since 1950 and outside the known plague-endemic areas.
+In 2017, a major epidemic of pulmonary plague in Madagascar affected a very large number of regions, including the urban agglomerations of Antananarivo and Toamasina.

 In humans, the disease takes two main forms – bubonic, contracted via flea bite, and pneumonic, contracted via airborne transmission.